kemmis/System.Web.Optimization.HashCache/README.md

 ### You can apply HashCache to all bundles in a BundlesCollection

-Execute the ApplyHashCache() extension method on the BundlesCollection Instance after all bundles have been added to the collection.
+Execute the ApplyHashCache() extension method on the BundlesCollection Instance **after all bundles have been added to the collection**.

 ```cs
 BundleTable.Bundles.ApplyHashCache();